newtron-framework/newtron-docs/docs/routing/declarative.md

+---
+description: "Define routes explicitly with the router.
+RESTful resources, route groups, middleware, and parameters."
+---

 # Declarative Routing

 Declarative routing gives you explicit control over how URLs map to your application code.
 Define routes in PHP files in the `routes/` directory with full control.